 It's the most stressful time of year—at least when it comes to gift giving.
 Should you give your boss a holiday gift?
 And if so, what is appropriate and what is the cultural norm for your office environment?

 The very nature of gift giving strengthens relationships.
 Done right, it's a positive move.
 But if done wrong, it can result in problems as favoritism and even harassment or discrimination issues can arise.
+Think of it as one more way to stress over the holidays.

-Here are answers to some of the most common questions about workplace gift giving.
+To ease your mind when it comes to gifting your boss, here are answers to some of the most common questions about workplace gift giving.

 Do I have to buy my boss a gift?